carbon-language/carbon-lang/lld/COFF/README.md

 programs such as LLD itself or Clang, or even web browsers which are probably the largest open-source programs for Windows.

+This document is also applicable to ELF linker because the linker shares the same design as this COFF linker.

 Overall Design
 --------------